-Our Carers Welcome campaign calls on all acute and mental health hospitals to take steps to allow families greater access to their loved one while they are on the ward.
-Whether that's by extending visiting hours or allowing them to stay overnight, the aim is the same: carer's welcome.
+Since 2016 we have been campaigning for families to have greater access to relatives with dementia while they are in hospital.
+Whether that's by extending visiting hours or allowing them to stay overnight, the aim is the same: carers are welcome.

-This campaign is not about compelling carers to stay in hospital- we recognise that carers need and deserve respite.
-It is about ensuring the rights and freedoms of carers and safeguarding the dignity of those with dementia.
+The campaign is not about compelling carers to stay in hospital – carers need and deserve respite.
+Instead, it’s about ensuring carers’ rights and protecting the dignity of those with dementia.

-In March 2018, as part of the campaign, we published a report into the state of dementia care in hospitals and support for family carers – download the report.
+In March 2018 we published a report into the state of dementia care in hospitals and support for family carers.
+The report found: